JakeAdler/shsg/README.md

 ## Writing markdown

-`shsg.sh` uses a slightly stripped down and modified version of [markdown.bash]() to parse markdown.
+`shsg.sh` comes bundled with a stripped down and modified version of [markdown.bash](https://github.com/chadbraunduin/markdown.bash) to parse markdown, however you can [bring your own parser](#example-parser_prg-configurations).

-Most of the markdown spec is supported with some exceptions, see [caveats](#markdown-syntax-caveats).
+If using the bundled markdown parser, see [caveats](#markdownbash-caveats).

 ### Frontmatter